Maryland proves too much for Lehigh in Danny Manning’s first home victory

-The most striking silence came in the second half with the game well in hand and point guard Fatts Russell being attended to after making knee-to-knee contact with an opponent.
+The most striking silence came in the second half with the game in hand and point guard Fatts Russell being attended to after making knee-to-knee contact with an opponent.

 The play with 8:50 remaining ended Russell’s night, and its long-term impact — if any — is uncertain.
+Interim coach Danny Manning didn’t have an evaluation immediately after the game.
 The Rhode Island graduate transfer entered the night averaging 12.8 points, second on the team.

+“I was one of the first two or three people down there,” senior guard Eric Ayala said.
+“I depend on Fatts a lot.
+I need him.
+That’s my guy, on and off the court.
+First, I just wanted to see if he was good.
+I know he had a little knee thing earlier in practice, but he’s been playing through it.
+He’s definitely important to us, and I had to make sure he was straight.
+He was smiling and walking pretty well.”

-Maryland’s top scorer is Eric Ayala, and he delivered 20 points in the rout of the Mountain Hawks.
+Ayala, Maryland’s top scorer, delivered 20 points in the rout of the Mountain Hawks.
 Donta Scott added 17 for the Terps (7-4), who didn’t allow a made field goal in the first 7:16 of the second half and held Lehigh to 5 of 28 (17.9 percent) shooting in the final 20 minutes.

-It was the first home victory for interim coach Danny Manning since taking over in the wake of Mark Turgeon’s departure from the program Dec.
+It was the first home victory for Manning since taking over in the wake of Mark Turgeon’s departure from the program Dec.
 3. The Terps lost 67-61 at home to Northwestern two days later, then beat Florida in Brooklyn, N.Y., on Dec.
 12 before a break that spanned exams and Christmas.

 Jeameril Wilson scored 17 points for Lehigh (1-10), which has lost six in a row.